gini/gini-vision-lib-xamarin/README.md

 | `navigationAnalysisBack`           | `CancelButtonResource`            |

 ### Troubleshooting
-* The app crashes at various points without an informative error message.
-Please make sure that you have enabled all capabilities and provided all usage strings in your `Info.plist` file.
+* The app crashes at various points without an informative error message: please make sure that you have enabled all capabilities and provided all usage strings in your `Info.plist` file.
+* Document picker navigation bar buttons are not visible: please apply navigation bar customizations using the `GiniConfiguration` and reset your `UIAppearance` customizations related to navigation bars before launching GVL.
+After GVL has finished you can restore your `UIAppearance` customizations.